 Flagler's population at the time was about 700.
 Attendance at the air show from the town and its surroundings was well above that.

-our SA-16 rescue planes from Lowry Field, loaded with doctors, first aid men, plasma and medicine, landed at the tiny site of the tragedy to join in rescue activities," the News said.
+The military sent "four SA-16 rescue planes from Lowry Field, loaded with doctors, first aid men, plasma and medicine, landed at the tiny site of the tragedy to join in rescue activities," the News said.

-Charlie Keller, a farmer attending the show with his wife, Kathy, teenage daughter Zenelda and 6-year-old twins Johnny and Josephine,
+Time Magazine quoted Charlie Keller, a farmer attending the show with his wife, Kathy, teenage daughter Zenelda and 6-year-old twins Johnny and Josephine,

 “I saw this plane coming.
 I hollered.
 ‘Mama, duck!’
 I dived between two cars.
 There was an awful roar, and then this loud crash," Keller said.